 Ensuring that students with asthma have an individualized health plan and access to medication is essential to successful asthma management at school.
-An Asthma Action Plan (AAP) is an important tool to communicate and coordinate asthma management among health care provider, patient and patient family, and school.
-A school policy that requires every student with asthma to have an Asthma Action Plan on file allows for a school nurse or other school personnel to help students with asthma, and ensure that their asthma is managed appropriately — from routine daily care, to dealing with triggers and worsening symptoms.
+An Asthma Action Plan (AAP) is an important tool to communicate and coordinate asthma management among the health care provider, patient family, and school.
+A school policy that requires every student with asthma to have an Asthma Action Plan on file allows for a school nurse or other school personnel to help students with asthma and ensure that their asthma is managed appropriately — from routine daily care to dealing with triggers and worsening symptoms.

 Access to medication, especially emergency medication, is very important in treating asthma episodes.
 Students will either carry an emergency inhaler or keep one in the nurse’s office, but it is important to have a back-up option.
 Passing a policy to have stock bronchodilators (a common medication to treat an asthma attack) on hand at schools is a great way to ensure that there is medication readily available in an emergency.
 This allows school staff to treat an asthma episode in cases when students don’t have their own inhalers.

 School policies that promote asthma management should include a rationale, definitions, role of key players, a communication plan, and protocols for implementation.

 Sample School Policy for Asthma Action Plans, American Lung Association: A sample policy mandating that all students with asthma have an Asthma Action Plan on file, and recommends where the Asthma Action Plan should be kept, plus standard procedures for how to use asthma action plans.